 I started using an iPad Pro to sketch out notes and concepts live over two years ago.
 I’ll be honest.
 At the time, I wasn’t sure about the purchase.
 For me having an extra-large iPad felt like an indulgent toy, so I was reticent.

 However, speaking to another coach talk about how it was one of the best client engagement tools he ever bought tipped me over.
 So I relented and made my purchase.

 I can genuinely say it, coupled with the Apple Pencil, has been one of the best investments I’ve made.

-It’s fundamentally changed my view of the power of removing the need to interface with keyboard-driven software to turn ideas into action, by making to easy to bring an analogue working style to the digital world.
+It’s fundamentally changed my view of the power of removing the need to interface with keyboard-driven software to turn ideas into action, by making it easy to bring an analogue working style to the digital world.

-As a communication tool it takes verbal communication and adds in a hugely important visual component.
+As a communication tool, it takes verbal communication and adds a hugely important visual component.
 So much research has been done into the benefits of visual communication which I won’t repeat here.
 The basic idea though is that when you’re using diagrams to illustrate your conversation, you improve comprehension by a factor of three to four.

-In speaking to new clients, being able to sketch out your offer, the advice philosophies behind it and how your process works in real time, like an artist sketches a painting, not only positions you as an expert who has complete clarity over your proposition and how you help, but also makes advice as a whole a far more tangible proposition to understand.
+In speaking to new clients, being able to sketch out your offer, the advice philosophies behind it and how your process works in real-time, like an artist sketches a painting, not only positions you as an expert who has complete clarity over your proposition and how you help, but also makes advice as a whole a far more tangible proposition to understand.

 A picture paints a thousand words.